Investors line up against Mizuho support for coal

 MP Pension, which manages $18 billion and divested from major oil companies in September, is also backing the resolution, said Chief Investment Officer Anders Schelde.

 Kiko Network and other non-profit organisations describe Mizuho as the world’s biggest lender to coal power plant developers.
-Mizuho earlier declined to comment on its lending to coal companies and confirmed it had received the resolution.
+Mizuho earlier declined to comment on its lending to coal companies.